adioshun/gitBook_PCL/Tutorial/Registration/the-pcl-registration-api.md

 ### 3.3 Correspondences estimation

+Given two sets of feature vectors coming from two acquired scans we have to find corresponding features to find overlapping parts in the data.

-Depending on the feature type we can use different methods to find the correspondences.
+분류 기준 : 사용하는 Feature의 타입에 따라 correspondences찾는 방법이 다름 `Depending on the feature type we can use different methods to find the correspondences.`

 #### A. For point matching

-using the points’ xyz-coordinates as features
+For _point matching_ (using the points’ xyz-coordinates as features) different methods exist for organized and unorganized data:
 - brute force matching,
 - kd-tree nearest neighbor search (FLANN),
 - searching in the image space of organized data, and